JTC-byte/zmeta-stack/README.md

   Use `/ui/ws_test.html` to see live WS messages (feature + alert JSON).

 - **On Windows: `ModuleNotFoundError: No module named 'yaml'`**
-  That’s uvicorn using a global Python.
+  That's uvicorn using a global Python.
   Activate the venv and launch via:
   ```powershell
   .\.venv\Scripts\Activate.ps1